lanking520/ADB-Class/Project 3/README.md

 2. Generate Association Rule for those union of Lk.
 Make every bianry partition for every item_set that is qualified, and try to compute the confidence for this pair.

 ### An example with Support 0.2 and Confidence 0.7
-- Around 80% of Restaurant in Manhattan has the Grade A
+- Around 80% of Restaurant in Manhattan has the Grade A. Manhattan is more developed than the neibour area.
-- More than 80% of North American food-style Restaurant have grade A
+- More than 80% of North American food-style Restaurant have grade A. People Love American Food!
+- Spring Season attract more 'A's.
+It usually cold in Spring and good for food to keep

 You can also see the entire result in our example-run.txt file for this example